 Conclusions

-Data-to-action platforms, such as CHR&R, have established a ‘communities matter’ framework using absolute metrics for the population health factors and outcomes from nationally representative datasets.
+Data-to-action platforms have established a ‘communities matter’ framework using absolute metrics for the population health factors and outcomes from nationally representative datasets.
 Unfortunately, relative metrics for health disparity in a county that can serve the same purpose have not yet been established.
 Thus, health disparity indices are urgent population health tools that could connect a missing link in the ongoing efforts to measure and improve community health.

-Appropriate indices that capture health equity are fundamental to identifying inequities and disparities within geographical areas and are crucial to motivating and informing efforts to eliminate them.
-Without these indices, we cannot appropriately measure accountability for the effects of policies or programs.25 Developing approaches to get accurate disparity indices is expected to strengthen and enhance the ability to help state and local efforts to address existing health gaps and create opportunities for everyone to be healthy.26,27
+This study proposed an approach to utilize tabulated summary estimates in replicating pseudo-populations to estimate health disparity indices in counties, for both census tract-level and futher subpopulation (i.e., race) level data, and then evaluated the performance of each model in terms of the rank orders of counties.
+Our approach is immediately applicable to public communication and to intervene in geographic disparities conveyed by inequality across subpopulations.
+Further studies should aim to fill the gaps in conceptualizing and measuring health disparity and the methodological obstacles due to limited data availability.

 Figure 1.
 Geographic and Racial Disparities in Median Household Income, Kings County, New York